How Can I Tell My Identity Has Been Stolen?

 - A fraud alert is a consumer statement added to your credit report with the credit agencies.
 This statement alerts creditors of possible fraudulent activity within your report, as well as requests that they contact you prior to establishing any accounts in your name.

 - Click on each credit reporting company to place a fraud alert: Equifax, TransUnion, and Experian.

 - Order a free copy of your credit report at AnnualCreditReport.com, which you are entitled to once a year from each of the three consumer reporting companies.
 AnnualCreditReport.com is the only source provided by the Federal Consumer Financial Protection Bureau to obtain free credit reports in accordance with the Fair Credit Reporting Act.

 - Contact your financial institution or credit card company immediately.

-- File a report with your local police department and keep a copy of the report on hand — credit companies and merchants may require a copy of it in order to remove fraudulent charges from your account.
+- Alert your local police and keep a copy of the police report on file.
+Credit card companies and merchants may require a copy of the police report to remove fraudulent charges from your account.